TheragenGenomecare/GenomomFF/README.md

 # Preparing data for Training & Testing
 ### Check file formats, locations, bin info file names, and headers.
 (Column Name)
-Keep all sam File inside sam Folder `TheragenGenomecare/sam/` <br>
+Keep all sam files inside the sam Folder. `TheragenGenomecare/sam/` <br>
-Run python code `python bam_rl_read.py` <br> Converting sam file to Read Count rc and  Read Length rl Format.
-This may take long time according to input size
+Run python code `python bam_rl_read.py`. <br>
+Convert sam files to Read Count (rc) and Read Length (rl) format files.
+This may take long time according to the input data size.
 ### After the rc and rl files are ready, please keep all rc and rl files in training and testing Folders with corresponding bininfo files.

 ## ``` Training the Model ```
-`python GenomomFF_training.py`  on terminal where GenomomFF_training.py is located
+`python GenomomFF_training.py` on terminal where GenomomFF_training.py is located.

 ###### This may take few minute according to your data size. <br>
 For 1000 sets of data, it took around 4 minute in our system.
-After running GenomomFF_training successfully, this will create the rc and rl parameter files inside training Folder, which are used for testing the data.
+After running GenomomFF_training successfully, this will create the rc and rl parameter files inside the training folder, which are used for testing the data.

 ## `Testing the Data`
 ### Pleae check the bininfo files, formats, and locations inside testing Folder.